I'm Honey!

 1. Don’t Take Very Hot or Long Showers

 Remember, when your skin comes into contact with water, it removes the natural oils from your skin.
 Therefore, if you’re skin comes into contact with water too often, those oils are constantly being removed, causing dryness.
 This goes the same for water that is too hot!
 If you come out of a shower or bath with red skin, the water is too hot, Darlings.
 Taking a lukewarm shower or bath is much better for you.
+This helps maintain the skin’s hydration and prevents excessive moisture loss.
 If you are brave, a cold shower actually helps keep inflammation away… but that might be a little too chilly to do in colder weather.

 2. Thicker Moisturizer

 If you live in a dryer environment, consider using a thicker moisturizer–especially during the cold months.
 A thicker moisturizer will keep your skin hydrated longer and ease that itchy feeling or skin redness.
+When choosing skin care products, look for those specifically formulated for dry skin and free from harsh ingredients that can worsen irritation.
 Here are a few options to consider:

 If you struggle from Eczema or very dry skin, this moisturizer from Aveeno may be a great option for you.
 With colloidal oatmeal and ceramide, it helps relieve dry, itchy, eczema-prone skin.